'Ryan and John wanted us to meet': Mothers form friendship, seek reform after officers killed sons

 Still, the family's attorney counters the mere presence of a firearm at the scene altered the account police first released to the media.

-"Within 30 minutes of Ryan's death — 30 minutes, before any investigation was done — they had Ryan Stokes in a standoff with a gun, a danger to police officers, and none of that was true," McAllister said.
+"Within 30 minutes of Ryan's death — 30 minutes, before any investigation was done — they had Ryan Stokes in a standoff with a gun, a danger to police officers, and none of that was true," McCallister said.

 KSHB 41 News asked Kansas City, Missouri, police about that initial media release.
 Although the release predates any of the current spokespeople with KCPD, they did share this statement: